louking/contracts/docs/contract-definitions.rst

         'Contact Email' for approval.

     course
         The course has an address where the finish line will be set up.
-Generally we work with loop courses, so this is the same as the starting line.
+Generally, we work with loop courses, so this is the same as the starting line.

     date rule
         A rule which defines a date on which a :term:`race` or :term:`exception` is created.
 E.g., Third Sat Aug is